Raise a support ticket by email for issues of Severity 2, 3, & 4 and enhancement requests.

 In the event of a hardware failure, a Return Material Authorization (RMA) must be issued by Solace Support before the hardware will be replaced.
 Solace will supply functionally equivalent or better replacement hardware which may be new or refurbished.

-Any spares for your Solace PubSub+ appliances or hardware ship the next business day from Ottawa.
+Any spares for your Solace PubSub+ appliances ship the next business day from Ottawa.

 You are responsible for all aspects of returning failed hardware to Solace, including packaging, coordinating shipment and risk of loss.
 Shipping costs will be covered by Solace.